googleapis/retry-request/readme.md

 ## Can I monitor what retry-request is doing internally?

 Yes!
-This project uses [debug](https://www.npmjs.com/package/debug) to provide the current retry attempt, each response status, and the delay computed until the next retry attempt is made.
 To enable the debug mode, set the environment variable `DEBUG` to _retry-request_.

 (Thanks for the implementation, @yihaozhadan!)